 Charity Begins At Home

 Often overlooked despite living and working in our own homes are Hong Kong’s 300,000-strong foreign domestic workers.
-You may not have realised that your helper is an important (if not the only) source of income for his or her family.
-In the case of the Philippines, where most of Hong Kong’s domestic workers come from, remittances from abroad account for almost 10% of the country’s GDP.
-However, due to rising unemployment caused in part by the pandemic, remittances are expected to shrink by 2.5% in 2020.
-Coupled with the recent devastation caused by Typhoon Vongfong – the first typhoon of the monsoon season – there will be more damaging news to come.
-If you have a domestic worker taking care of your family, please have a frank conversation about his or her needs.
+There is a chance your helper or nanny is an important (if not the only) source of income for their families.
+In the case of the Philippines, remittances from abroad account for almost 10% of the country’s GDP.
+Due to rising unemployment caused in part by the pandemic, remittances are expected to shrink by 2.5% in 2020.
+Have a frank conversation with your domestic worker about his or her needs.
 After all, charity begins at home.

-NGOs that support foreign domestic workers and have volunteers opportunities include Uplifters and Enrich, which provide financial and empowerment education, HELP for Domestic Workers which gives free advice on employment and human rights issue, and Pathfinders that helps vulnerable migrant mothers and their children.
-Uplifters is currently running a Facebook live series to address some of the common problems helpers are facing because of the pandemic.
+NGOs that support foreign domestic workers and have volunteering opportunities include Uplifters and Enrich, which provide financial and empowerment education; HELP for Domestic Workers provides free advice on employment and human rights issues; and Pathfinders.
+Uplifters has a section dedicated to helping domestic workers during COVID which has resources for helpers and employers.

 There are a large number of NGOs to support.
 Choose one, and give these organisations a chance to sail through this difficult season until the coast is clear.